dsyer/js-modules/README.md

 'Hello World'
 ```

-You can't use it in its current form in the browser because there is no `exports` global variable nin the browser.
+You can't use it in its current form in the browser because there is no `exports` global variable in the browser.

 ### File Name Hack